ErwinJr2/ErwinJr2/docs/manual/intro.rst

 About QCLs
 ----------
-Quantum cascade lasers (QCLs) are semiconductor lasers that emit light through inter-subband transitions.
+Quantum cascade lasers (QCLs) are semiconductor r lasers that emit light through inter-subband transitions.
 These lasers consist of periodic series of thin layers of various semiconductor materials which create one-dimensional